microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/90.core-bot-with-clu/90.core-bot-with-clu/README.md

 ### Overview

-This bot uses [LUISVNext][LuisVNext_ServiceDocHomepage], an AI based cognitive service, to implement language understanding.
+This bot uses [Conversational Language Understanding (CLU)][CLU_ServiceDocHomepage], an AI based cognitive service, to implement language understanding.
 The service uses natively multilingual models, which means that users would be able to train their models in one language but predict in others.
 Users of the service have access to the [language studio][languagestudio], which simplifies the process of adding/importing data, labelling it, training a model, and then finally evaluating it.
-For more information, visit the official [service docs][LuisVNext_ServiceDocHomepage].
+For more information, visit the official [service docs][CLU_ServiceDocHomepage].

 This new version of [CoreBot - sample 13 -](https://github.com/microsoft/BotBuilder-Samples/tree/main/samples/csharp_dotnetcore/13.core-bot) illustrates that the new API covers the existing functionalities of the LUIS Recognizer and that you can easily migrate your existing Bot Framework code using this sample as a guide.